The Weekly News

 Church Service: 11:00 AM

-Elder in Charge: Mike Parnell
+Elder in Charge: Andy Rivera

 FRIDAY HARBOR ADVENTIST CHURCH